emacsmirror/emacsmirror.net/index.md

 Adding new packages
 -------------------

-Most packages that are available from Melpa are also available from the Emacsmirror.
+All packages that are available from Melpa are also available from the Emacsmirror.
 New packages are added to Melpa on a regular basis and after a short delay these packages are also semi-automatically added to the Emacsmirror.
 So there is no need to ask for new Melpa